jenniferlai43/cs185_pr3/README.md

 	- Return back to full schedule
 	- Double click on a meeting to update its details
 	- Click on the delete button on a meeting to delete it from the db
+6. You can access the local JSON db with ```http://localhost:5000/tasks``` which should display the JSON format of the DB and accurately reflect any DB updates made via the React frontend.

 Note: Double clicking on a meeting will render a form on the page to update its details.
 You can return back to the full schedule by clicking the "<< View Schedule" button.